jiangeyre/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+    - Express.json allows the browser to parse data and return it as a JSON object.
+Express.use allows our routers to use different end points as baselines for cleaner subsite code.

 - [ ] Describe Middleware?

+    - Middleware are functions that use request and response to perform operations on them.
+Then, it is moved to the next middleware or can return a response to the client.

 - [ ] Describe a Resource?

+    - Resources are all that we interact with, accessible by a unique URI.
+The have multiple representations and are communicated over stateless protocol.
+Management is done through methods.

 - [ ] What can the API return to help clients know if a request was successful?

+    - It can return a status code 200 and a success message with it.

 - [ ] How can we partition our application into sub-applications?

+    - By utilizing Express routers and their own middleware.

 ## Minimum Viable Product